-Also, some cases develop after a child has received an immunization, such as the tetanus-diphtheria-acellular pertussis (Tdap) or hepatitis B vaccines.
+Also, some cases happen after a child has an immunization, such as the tetanus-diphtheria-acellular pertussis (Tdap) or hepatitis B vaccines.

 The rash is not contagious, so cannot be passed from one person to another.

 Doctors usually recognize erythema multiforme just by looking at it.
-To help figure out what caused it, a doctor will ask about any recent infections the child may have had and any medications he or she is taking.
+To help figure out what caused it, the doctor will ask about any recent infections the child has had and any medicines he or she is taking.
 Sometimes, the cause isn't known.

-To help make your child feel better, the doctor may recommend:
+To help make kids feel better, doctors may recommend:

 - putting cool compresses on the rash